rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 The `@rjsf/utils` package exports a set of constants that represent all the keys into various elements of a RJSFSchema or UiSchema that are used by the various utility functions.
 In addition to those keys, there is the special `ADDITIONAL_PROPERTY_FLAG` flag that is added to a schema under certain conditions by the `retrieveSchema()` utility.

-These constants can be found on Github [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/constants.ts).
+These constants can be found on GitHub [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/constants.ts).

 ## Types

 Additionally, the Typescript types used by the utility functions represent nearly all the types used by RJSF.
 Those types are exported for use by `@rjsf/core` and all the themes, as well as any customizations you may build.

-These types can be found on Github [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/types.ts).
+These types can be found on GitHub [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/types.ts).

 ## Enums

 There are enumerations in `@rjsf/utils` that are exported for use by `@rjsf/core` and all the themes, as well as any customizations you may build.

-These enums can be found on Github [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/enums.ts).
+These enums can be found on GitHub [here](https://github.com/rjsf-team/react-jsonschema-form/blob/main/packages/utils/src/enums.ts).

 ## Non-Validator utility functions